 - The Editors’ Quote of the Day: by James Wesley Rawles on September 23, 2020 at 7:01 am

 “The police of a state should never be stronger or better armed than the citizenry.
 An armed citizenry, willing to fight, is the foundation of civil freedom.
 That’s a personal evaluation, of course.” – Robert A. Heinlein (Mordan Claude in Beyond This Horizon) The post The Editors’ Quote of the Day: appeared first on SurvivalBlog.com.

 - September 23rd – 2020 Presidential Politics – Trump Administration Day #1343 by sundance on September 23, 2020 at 4:20 am

 In an effort to keep the Daily Open Thread a little more open topic we are going to start a new daily thread for “Presidential Politics”.
 Please use this thread to post anything relating to the Donald Trump Administration and … Continue reading →

-- Tuesday July 14th – Open Thread by sundance on July 14, 2020 at 4:15 am
+- Wednesday September 23rd – Open Thread by sundance on September 23, 2020 at 4:15 am

 Our Father, who art in heaven, hallowed be thy Name.
 Thy kingdom come.
 THY WILL BE DONE, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those … Continue reading →